LasithPerera/Flutter_Weather_App/README.md

 Responsive UI - Designed to work seamlessly on both Android and iOS devices.

 # Installation
-Follow these steps to Install and Run the app
+Follow these steps to Install and Run the app:

 Clone the Repository